 A law prohibiting the propagation of homosexuality

-Although homosexuality is not officially illegal in Russia – same-sex sexual acts have been legal since 1993 – a law was passed in 2013 that criminalizes to speak positively about homosexuality in the presence of a minors.
-Officially, the law makers aim to protect minors.
-This forbids, for example, teachers, doctors and therapists to enlighten and emotionally support teens.
-So there is often only the possibility to use seach engines to get any information.
+Although homosexuality is not officially illegal in Russia – same-sex sexual acts have been legal since 1993 – a law was passed in 2013 that criminalizes speaking positively about homosexuality in the presence of minors.
+Officially, lawmakers aim to protect minors.
+This forbids, for example, teachers, doctors, and therapists to enlighten and emotionally support teens.
+So, there is often only the possibility to use search engines to get any information.
 The social network of the activist Lena Klimova with the name Deti 404 (children 404 – based on the error message Error 404 -Page not found), has set itself the task to build a platform for the discussion of LGBTQ+ topics.
 The official website is now offline again, but Deti 404 continues in VKontakte, the Russian Facebook.

 Violence by radical groups